elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 In order to declare a new JS block **with DOM representation** (bound to HTML element), one has got to extend `i-bem__dom` [ymaps][] module.

-To declare blocks use `decl`method, that has three parameters:
+To declare blocks use `decl`method, that can have three parameters:

 1. Block name `{String}` or [block description ](#decl-selector) `{Object}`.
 2. Block instance methods — `{Object}`.